prebid/prebid.github.io/prebid-server/features/pbs-privacy.md

 privacy regulations aimed at helping the ad tech ecosystem bring disparate reguations under one communication path.

-Prebid Server support for this protocol is still being developed:
+Prebid Server support for this protocol:

-1. (done) Passthrough - GPP parameters are forwarded through auction and usersync signals.
+1. Passthrough - GPP parameters are forwarded through auction and usersync signals.
 In ORTB 2.6, these are regs.gpp and regs.gpp_sid.
 For url protocols, look for `gpp` and `gpp_sid`.
-1. (done) GPP as a TCF and USP wrapper - PBS parses the GPP container for TCF2 and USP strings, extracting them to the original ORTB location.
-(PBS-Java only for now)
+1. GPP as a TCF and USP wrapper - PBS parses the GPP container for TCF2 and USP strings, extracting them to the original ORTB location.
-1. (planned) GPP infrastructure - the ability to plug new regulations into PBS, and the first sub-module, the IAB's US [National Privacy Specification](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/US-National/IAB%20Privacy%E2%80%99s%20National%20Privacy%20Technical%20Specification.md).
+1. (done for PBS-Java) GPP infrastructure - the ability to plug new regulations into PBS, and the first sub-module, the [US General Privacy Module](/prebid-server/features/pbs-usnat.html).

 ## MSPA / US National Privacy

-The first privacy protocol implemented as part of the GPP will be USNat.
 See [Prebid MSPA Support](/features/mspa-usnat.html) for more info.

+The [Prebid Server USGen Privacy Module](/prebid-server/features/pbs-usnat.html) is available for PBS-Java.

-Until the USNat module is available, publishers using Prebid Server can consider utilizing [Activity Controls](/prebid-server/features/pbs-activitycontrols.html).
+Also note that publishers using PBS-Java can consider utilizing [Activity Controls](/prebid-server/features/pbs-activitycontrols.html).
 In particular, the `gppSid`, `geo`, and `gpc` conditions may be useful tools within a compliance strategy.

 ## COPPA